glaucia86/demos-playwright-e2e/README.en.md

 - ✅ **[Microsoft Learn Free Course - Node.js](https://docs.microsoft.com/learn/paths/build-javascript-applications-nodejs/?WT.mc_id=javascript-30286-gllemos)**
 - ✅ **[Microsoft Learn Free Course - TypeScript](https://docs.microsoft.com/learn/paths/build-javascript-applications-typescript/?WT.mc_id=javascript-30286-gllemos)**

 ## ❓ I have doubts...
-What do I do?!
+What should I do?!

 If you have any doubts/questions about the code samples that I developed during the talk, feel free to open an **[ISSUE HERE](https://github.com/glaucia86/demos-playwright-e2e/issues)**.
 As soon as possible, I will be answering any questions you may have!